 How do these Neuromodulators work?

 Botox®, Dysport® and Xeomin® work to block acetylcholine, the nerve transmitter that causes muscles to contract.
 Injecting a neuromodulator into the muscle reduces or stops these movements, thereby relaxing the muscle.
 The relaxation of muscle movement is used to treat a variety of physical conditions as outlined below.

-Alternatively, known as hyperhidrosis, this condition can cause people to feel self-conscious and embarrassed.
-The treatment works by disabling the sweat glands temporarily in the affected areas, helping to substantially reduce the amount of perspiration .
+Excessive perspiration, alternatively known as hyperhidrosis, is a condition that can cause people to feel self-conscious and embarrassed.
+Botulinum injections work by disabling the sweat glands temporarily in the affected areas, helping to substantially reduce the amount of perspiration.
 This treatment is used in the armpits, the palms, and potentially anywhere that excessive perspiration is a concern.

 Facial Asymmetry and Bell’s Palsy

 For people with synechiae (or movement of the wrong part of the face as a result of Bell’s palsy), or who have an asymmetric appearance due to muscle weakness from Bell’s palsy, it is quite possible to improve things with botulinum.
 The treatment works by relaxing specific facial muscles so that the drooping is not as evident or so that only the desired muscle contracts.

 Most people who grind their teeth do not even know they are doing it.
 In fact, in more than 80% of cases, the most significant grinding occurs at night while the person is fast asleep.
 Symptoms such as jaw pain and tightness can be the first evidence of tooth grinding.
 In more severe cases, people might break their teeth, lose fillings, or even grind the enamel away to the point that they expose the sensitive nerve to the air.